bjarneo/hipster/README.md

 ![hipster](https://github.com/bjarneo/hipster/blob/master/hipster.png?raw=true)

 This color scheme is made out of boredom.
 Suggestions and changes are appreciated.
-This theme might change a bit in the future.
+This color scheme might change a bit in the future.

 ### Font

-The screenshots are using [Fira Code](https://github.com/tonsky/FiraCode)
+The screenshots, and logo, are using [Fira Code](https://github.com/tonsky/FiraCode)

 ### Theme